ultralytics/ultralytics/docs/en/yolov5/tutorials/roboflow_datasets_integration.md

 ### What is active learning and how does it work with YOLOv5 and Roboflow?

 Active learning is a machine learning strategy that iteratively improves a model by intelligently selecting the most informative data points to label.
 With the Roboflow and YOLOv5 integration, you can implement active learning to continuously enhance your model's performance.
 This involves deploying a model, capturing new data, using the model to make predictions, and then manually verifying or correcting those predictions to further train the model.
-For more insights into active learning, check out [this informative article](https://blog.roboflow.com/what-is-active-learning/) and the [Active Learning](#active-learning) section of the documentation.
+For more insights into active learning see the [Active Learning](#active-learning) section above.

 ### How can I use Ultralytics environments for training YOLOv5 models on different platforms?